pietersartain/unitbuilder/readme.md

  * Rotate the figure bases as well as the movement grid.
  * Extra figure slots for regrouping.
  * Printable units.

-## Hosting the Unit Builder

-There is a small amount of php used to dynamically generate the frontpage incuding the figure listings from a text file.
-The unit builder functionality is implemented with javascript (jquery), however, so runs client side.
-This allows you to generate a static version of the frontpage for hosting.
+ * Easy local hosting.

-## Copyright
+## Copyright & Licensing

 Arcane Legions is copyright Wells Expeditions 2010-2012.
 All figures, names, fiction and so on are trademark their respective owners.

 jquery is made available under the GPL v2 and is included in this source tree for convenience.
 See http://jquery.org/license for details.

-This code is copyright Pieter E Sartain 2010, and released under the GPL v2 license.
+The code is Copyright 2010-2013 Pieter E Sartain, and released under the GPL v2 license.
 See license.txt document for details.

 Where I've pilfered code from somewhere else, I've linked the reference, but mostly it's my own work.

-Basically, I wrote this and want to keep it freely available, regardless of what happens to the original game.
+Basically, I wrote this and want to keep it freely available.
 Think of it as a piece of fan work, where immitation is the greatest form of flattery.